Berdir/tmgmt/translators/tmgmt_local/README.txt

 --------------

 Acts as a translator plugin for TMGMT.
 Can be used to do manual local translation.
-In addition it offers some management capabilities to handle the assignment of jobs to users.
+In addition it offers some management tools to handle the assignment of jobs to users.

 The local translator adds two permissions: